technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 4/Lab 4 - Building an agent with generative AI_V1.1.docx.md

 # **Lab 4: Building agents with generative AI**

+**Objective**: In this lab, you will learn how to create an agent by using Microsoft Copilot Studio that uses natural language to respond to questions.
+You will also learn how to create and manage topic using Copilot.

 ### **Task 1: Create agent with generative AI**

 1. To create a new agent in Copilot Studio, sign in to the Copilot Studio using +++https://go.microsoft.com/fwlink/?LinkId=2107702+++.
 Complete the authentication process.
 Enter your Office 365 Admin tenant credentials and then select **Next**.